Quantity Defines Many Aspects of the Trade

 There are massive internal and hidden Market Structure changes going on.
 Using ALL of the Data available from the markets is imperative for reliable, highly profitable trades.
 There is often confusion regarding the least used Data Set for stock indicators, which is QUANTITY.

 Here is a list of what Quantity reveals in Candlestick Chart Analysis:

 - Duration of the run.
 Quantity Data helps reveal whether larger lots are continuing and increasing their buying or selling during the run.
-This occurs when Professional Traders take control and move price ahead of High Frequency Traders with sufficient volume to trigger the High Frequency Trader algorithm.
+This occurs when Professional Traders take control and move price ahead of High Frequency Traders HFT with sufficient stock Volume to trigger the High Frequency Trader HFT algorithm.

 It doesn’t matter what Trading Style you use whether it is Swing, Day, Intraday, Position, or Intermediate-Term.
 All Trading Styles need to incorporate stock indicators that complete the Data Set for stock chart analysis.